- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 What are the signs/symptoms of bacterial vaginosis (BV)?

-It’s a fact that 50-75% of women who have BV don’t have any symptoms, but those who do often complain of a fishy smelling vaginal odor and a thin, grayish-white vaginal discharge.
+It’s a fact that 50-75% of people who have BV don’t have any symptoms, but those who do often complain of a fishy smelling vaginal odor and a thin, grayish-white vaginal discharge.
 The discharge may be light or heavy.
 The odor may get worse around the time of menstruation or after unprotected sexual intercourse.
-When semen (male sperm) mixes with vaginal secretions, the odor becomes stronger.
+When semen (sperm) mixes with vaginal secretions, the odor becomes stronger.
 Less common symptoms include: vaginal itchiness, redness, and pain with intercourse.

 Your health care provider may notice vaginal discharge or odor during your routine pelvic exam and do a test of the vaginal fluid to see if you have BV or any other vaginal infections.
 If you do have BV, your health care provider will give you a prescription to treat it.